Vroom vroom, motherfucker.

 - Serenity (Crafted) - A decent all-around relic.
 Provides +1 all skills along with health, resists, and a circuit breaker for emergencies.

-- M. Wyrmbone Handguards (Crafted) - Generic Fire damage gloves with lots of flat OA and some health along with a decent damage proc.
+- M. Wyrmbone Handguards (Crafted) - Generic Fire damage gloves with lots of flat OA and some health and speed, along with a decent damage proc.